home-assistant/developers.home-assistant/docs/frontend/development.md

 3. Select `Run Home Assistant Core`

 :::caution
 The change to `.devcontainer/devcontainer.json` should be excluded from any PR as it contains your local path to the `frontend` repository.
-Since the the settings in `.devcontainer/devcontainer.json` are only processed during the container rebuild, you can safely roll back the change after the rebuild has completed.
+Since the settings in `.devcontainer/devcontainer.json` are only processed during the container rebuild, you can safely roll back the change after the rebuild has completed.
 :::

 ### Installing Node.js (manual environment only)